tip226/hackathon/README.md

     2. Go to the blue bar at the bottom of the screen
     3. Click on the devices “ connected button “
     4. Select the emulator you want to use ( suggested android )
+    5. Press "Run" in the our_app/lib/main.dart right above the main function (line 67)

 - Java:
     1. Go to Visual Studio Code